-- Find the perfect unbaked pie crust recipe right HERE.
-You can also find delicious ready-to-bake pie crusts in the freezer section of your grocery store.
+- Find the perfect unbaked pie crust recipe right HERE but to save on time, you can find delicious ready-to-bake pie crusts in the freezer section of your grocery store.

 - I topped this tropical pie with homemade whipped cream.
 Make basic whipped topping with heavy cream, sugar and add a little almond extract with an electric mixer.
 It really complements the tropical flavors of the pie.

 - For added flavor, sprinkle toasted coconut to the top of the pie.
 To get perfectly toasted coconut, just spread a thin layer of coconut on a cookie sheet and roast in the oven at 325 degrees for about 5-10 minutes.
 The golden color really pops on top of a dollop of whipped cream.

-- Store this pie in the refrigerator for up to a week.
-Any longer than that and the crust starts to get soggy.
+- Store pie in the refrigerator for up to a week.
 Do not freeze this pie.